 - ZoomText 11 Magnifier/Reader

 On the Library's main floor, the priority station is located in the CSPS area adjacent to the printers.
 On the upper level of the Library, the priority station is located near the printer and photocopier.

 Accessible Study Room: SRC 3102

 This is an individual or small group study room (maximum capacity: 4) available to students with disabilities as designated by COD's Center for Access & Accommodations.
 It is intended as a place for COD students possessing blue cards to work and study individually or as a small group.
 It is not intended for socializing.

-In addition to all of the hardware/software features available on priority work stations (listed above), the Study Room workstation has a webcam and Skype.
+In addition to all of the hardware/software features available on priority work stations (listed above), the Study Room workstation has a height adjustable table, a webcam and Skype.
 Headsets with microphones are available, upon request, when students check out the study room.

 Rooms are available for 2-hours at a time on a pre-booked or first-come, first-served basis only.
 Students can pre-book via phone (630)-942-2106 or email email@example.com.
 In-person checkout and booking takes place at the upper level Circulation Desk.